kylerbrown/bark/specification.md

 All datasets must have the following attributes.

+  **filetype:** a string specifying the format of the data.
+The currently accepted formats are `csv` and `rawbinary`, though more may be implemented in the future.

 - **units:** A string giving the units of the channel data, which should be in SI notation.
 May be an empty string for sampled data if units are not known.
   Event data must have units of "samples" (for a discrete timebase) or "s" (for